Welcome to the Department of Anesthesiology at the University of Kansas Medical Center.

 Talal W. Khan, MD

-On January 2, 2014 KU Anesthesiology welcomed Dr. Xu as a Clinical Professor.
+On September 2, 2014 KU Anesthesiology welcomed Dr. McCartney as an Assistant Professor.